czcorpus/wag/INSTALL.md

 E.g. `npm start schemata:make-tile core/htmlTile HtmlTileConf`.

 Second, update your app's configuration - i.e. at least define a tile instance and put it in the layout.
 In tile configuration `tileType` is derived from tile folder name in the following way:
 `src/js/tiles/custom/myAwesome <---> MyAwesomeTile`.

 Third, build the project.

 ```
-npm start build:server && make start build:production
+npm start build:server && npm start build:production
 ```

 Now restart the server and the tile should appear on the page (based on the layout you've put the tile in).